ejeschke/ginga/doc/index.rst

     $ git clone https://github.com/ejeschke/ginga.git

-Or see links on `this page <http://ejeschke.github.io/ginga/>`_ to get a zip or tar ball.
+To get a zip or tar ball instead, see the links on `About Ginga <http://ejeschke.github.io/ginga/>`_.

 =========================
 Building and Installation